-- 1. Should either party be dissatisfied with the decision at the school level, the grievance shall next come before the Academic Grievance Tribunal. - 2.
-Notice of intent to appeal must be filed in the office of the AGT chair, within five working days after receipt of the decision of the school dean. - 3.
-In cases where an academic grievance does not fall within the scope of traditional departmental and/or school lines, grievance shall be initiated with the AGT.
+1. Should either party be dissatisfied with the decision at the school level, the grievance shall next come before the Academic Grievance Tribunal.

+- 2. Notice of intent to appeal will be filed in the office of the AGT chair, within one calendar week after receipt of the decision of the school dean. - 3.
+In cases where an academic grievance does not fall within the scope of traditional departmental and/or school lines, the AGT shall have original jurisdiction. - 4.
+Composition a.
+Faculty: there shall be one faculty member and one alternate from each school.
+The method of selecting these members shall be determined by the Faculty Senate.
+Faculty members will serve staggered three-year terms.